A smarter way to scan than TCGPlayer

 Is Pokex free?

-Yes.
 Pokex is free to download on iOS and Android.
-Scanning, pricing, and collection tracking work without a subscription.
+Current pricing for scans and premium features is shown inside the app.

 More from Nextdio